Are you curious about the weather in London? Here is a guide to help you prepare for your visit to the city.

 Find out what the current temperature is today and for the rest of the week with this live weather forecast.LONDON WEATHER LONDON WEATHER

 London experiences different seasons during the 12 months of the year.
-We have categorised them in three seasons to give you an indication of what to expect and what is the best time for you to visit.
+We have categorised them into three seasons to give you an indication of what to expect and what is the best time for you to visit.

 A new season awakens London, which is marked by the first blooming of the flowers and more sunlight.
 If you're visiting London in the spring, pack a warm jacket and layers so that you can adapt to the changing weather quickly.